 In this document we discuss two different migration scenarios.
-The first is about migration from SAP Mobile Platform to SAP Cloud Platform Mobile Services and the second is about migration from the Neo environment to the Cloud Foundry environment.
+The first is about migration from SAP Mobile Platform to SAP Mobile Services and the second is about migration from the Neo environment to the Cloud Foundry environment.

 Migration From SAP Mobile Platform¶